circle-games/alltalk_tts/README.md

 Some extra voices for AllTalk are downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link) and [here](https://drive.google.com/file/d/1CPnx1rpkuKvVj5fGr9OiUJHZ_e8DfTzP/view)

-#### 🟩 Changing AllTalks IP address & Accessing AllTalk over your Network
+#### 🟩 Changing AllTalks IP address/port & Accessing AllTalk over your Network
 <details>
 	<summary>Click to expand</summary><br>

-AllTalk is coded to start on 127.0.0.1, meaning that it will ONLY be accessable to the local computer it is running on.
-If you want to make AllTalk available to other systems on your network, you will need to change its IP address to match the IP address of your network card/computers current IP address.
-There are 2x ways to change the IP address:
+AllTalk is coded to start on 0.0.0.0, meaning it will attach to **all** IP addresses on your computer.
+If your computer is on 192.168.1.200 then AllTalk will be available on 192.168.1.200:{port_number}.
-  1) Start AllTalk and within its web interface and you can edit the IP address on the "AllTalk Startup Settings".
-  2) You can edit the `confignew.json`file in a text editor and change `"ip_address": "127.0.0.1",` to the IP address of your choosing.

-So, for example, if your computer's network card was on IP address 192.168.0.20, you would change AllTalk's setting to 192.168.1.20 and then **restart** AllTalk.
-You will need to ensure your machine stays on this IP address each time it is restarted, by setting your machine to have a static IP address.
+The standard port is 7851, but can be changed in the settings page and will take effect on the next restart.

+If you wish to restrict access over your network, please use your firewall to do so.

 </details>